Sir Charles Pole, 1st Baronet: Early career

 Following the end of the War, Pole was given command of the third-rate HMS Crown before becoming Groom of the Bedchamber to the Duke of Clarence on 1 June 1789.
-He became commanding officer of the fifth-rate HMS Melampus in 1790, in which he watched the French fleet at Brest, and of the third-rate HMS Illustrious in 1791.
+He became commanding officer of the fifth-rate HMS Melampus in May 1790, in which he watched the French fleet at Brest, as a result of the Nootka Crisis.

+While in command of HMS Melampus, Pole was involved in a fiery conflict between Lieutenant Richard Hancorn and Midshipman William Butterfield.
+Upon joining Melampus, Hancorn provoked the anger of the midshipmen by handing out harsh and unfair punishments for minor transgressions.
+Butterfield, in particular, was lashed to a grating and pulled to the top of the mizzen in a public display, because he had engaged in his ordinary duties without express permission.
+An explosive incident occurred soon after when Hancorn was followed by Butterfield and four other midshipmen and found himself challenged to five separate fights.
+He responded by reminding them that as a superior officer such behaviour was totally reprehensible, finally vacating the situation and prompting a further torrent of insults and hisses.
+Pole reported the incident to Vice-Admiral Robert Roddam, from whom it was then referred to the Attorney-General.
+In June 1791, the offending midshipmen were ordered to deliver a sincere apology to Hancorn.

-Pole transferred to the command of the third-rate HMS Colossus in the Mediterranean Fleet in early 1793 and, after capturing the French privateer Vanneau in June 1793, took part in the siege of Toulon at an early stage of the French Revolutionary Wars.
+Pole became commanding officer of the third-rate HMS Illustrious in 1791 and was transferred to the command of the third-rate HMS Colossus in the Mediterranean Fleet in early 1793 and, after capturing the French privateer Vanneau in June 1793, took part in the siege of Toulon at an early stage of the French Revolutionary Wars.